-The proposals would have a either no impact or a negligible impact on the significance of the majority of the surrounding heritage assets.
+Given the above it is considered that the proposal satisfies the requirement of NPPF paragraph 127c which requires that developments 'are sympathetic to local character and history, including the surrounding built environment and landscape setting, while not preventing or discouraging appropriate innovation or change (such as increased densities)'.
+The proposals would have either no impact or a negligible impact on the significance of the majority of the surrounding heritage assets.
 The exception to this is the Chalk Lane Conservation Area and some of the nearby listed buildings which are likely to experience an adverse impact which we have assessed would be at the low end of the 'less than substantial harm' spectrum.
 It is anticipated that the application will engage paragraphs 193, 194 and 196 of the National Planning Policy Framework which require any harm to the significance of a designated heritage asset (including from development within its setting) to have clear and convincing justification, the decision maker to weigh the identified harm against the public benefits of the scheme, and for an asset's conservation to be given great weight within that planning balance.
-The significant and considerable public benefits derived from the scheme are set out in the planning statement accompanying this application.
+The significant and considerable public benefits derived from the scheme are set out in the planning statement accompanying this application and it is considered that these justify the impact of the proposals upon built heritage.